ccloc

 Type: double

 Defines the end of the noise window.
 The mean is computed from the noise window and removed from the whole envelope.
 This value is relative to the first P arrival.
-If not given then noiseEnd is set to signalBegin + 1.
+If not given, noiseEnd is set to signalBegin + 1.
 The minimum mean of both defined noise windows is used finally.

 This parameter can be overwritten in a processing profile.